godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removes an item from the inventory
+Removes an item from the inventory.
+You may wish to use this command in
+conjuction with the ``set_active`` command to show an item in the scene,
+simulating placing the item somewhere, for example.

 **Parameters**